tudstlennkozh/maylibre/README.md

 ## Credits

-Please refer to the included [AUTHORS](/AUTHORS.md) for the full credits.
 Nothing would have been possible without [exchangelib](https://pypi.org/project/exchangelib/).

 ## Release History